-Required placement test scores (See Admissions and Placement chapter) or successful completion of DRDG 1024 Developmental Reading II and DENG 1054 Developmental English II is a prerequisite for all courses unless otherwise noted.
-Enrollment in all courses requires admission to the Respiratory Care program.
+Required placement test scores (see Admissions and Placement chapter) or successful completion of DRDG 1034 Foundations of Reading and DENG 1064 Foundations of Writing is a prerequisite for all courses unless otherwise noted.

 RSPT 1004 Respiratory Care Science 4 cr.
-Sem: F 3 Lec./2 Lab Hrs./week care.
+Sem: F 3 Lec./2 Lab Hrs./week

+This course is designed to introduce the student practitioner to fundamental elements important to the delivery of healthcare in a safe, efficient, and professional manner, including fundamental concepts of the profession, professional standards, practice and physics of respiratory care.
 Fees are required for supplies, drug screen/background check, and testing.

-This course is designed to introduce the student practitioner to fundamental elements important to the delivery of healthcare in a safe, efficient, and professional manner, including fundamental concepts of the profession, professional standards, practice and physics of respiratory